-The Assessment of Significance of Effects Describe how the project or plan (alone or incombination) is likely to affect the European designated site.
-Breckland SPA - uncertain effects alone and incombination might result from mineral extraction within the north-eastern parcel of land in site MIN 204 at Feltwell due to dust deposition, noise and disturbance from mineral extraction to the protected bird species.
-Explain why these effects are considered significant Likely impacts might affect the conservation objectives of the designated sites and jeopardize the achievement of favourable conditions.
+The Assessment of Significance of Effects Describe how the project or plan (alone or in- Breckland SPA - uncertain effects alone and in- combination) is likely to affect the European combination might result from mineral designated site. extraction within the north-eastern parcel of land in site MIN 204 at Feltwell due to dust deposition, noise and disturbance from mineral extraction to the protected bird species.
+Explain why these effects are considered Likely impacts might affect the conservation significant objectives of the designated sites and jeopardize the achievement of favourable conditions.